Yuba County Five: Evidence in trailer

 Weiher's body, wrapped in eight sheets including the head, was found on a bed, inside the trailer.
-The autopsy showed that he had died of a combination of starvation and hypothermia.
-Weiher had lost nearly half his 200 lb; the growth of his beard suggested he had lived slightly more than three months from when he had last shaved.
+An autopsy showed that he died of a combination of starvation and hypothermia.
+Weiher had lost nearly half his 200 lb; the growth of his beard suggested he lived slightly more than three months from when he last shaved.
 His feet were badly frostbitten, almost gangrenous.
 On a table next to the bed were some of Weiher's personal effects, including his wallet (with cash), a nickel ring with "Ted" engraved on it and a gold necklace he also wore.
 Also on the table was a gold watch, missing its crystal, which Weiher's family said was not his, and a partially melted candle.
 He was wearing a velour shirt and lightweight pants, but his shoes could not be found.

 Most puzzling to the investigators was how Weiher had come to his fate.
-The trailer's fireplace had not been used, despite an ample supply of matches and paperback novels to use as kindling.
+The trailer's fireplace had not been used despite an ample supply of matches and paperback novels to use as kindling.
 Heavy forestry clothing, which could have kept the men warm, also remained where it had been stored.
-A dozen C-ration cans from a storage shed outside had been opened and their contents consumed, but a locker in the same shed that held an even greater assortment of dehydrated foods, enough to keep all five men fed for a year if necessary, had not even been opened.
+Three dozen C-ration cans from a storage shed outside had been opened and their contents consumed, but a locker in the same shed that held an even greater assortment of dehydrated foods, enough to keep all five men fed for a year if necessary, had not even been opened.
 Similarly, another shed nearby held a butane tank with a valve that, had it been opened, would have fed the trailer's heating system.

 Weiher's family said that he lacked common sense as a result of his cognitive disability.
-For example, he often asked why it was necessary to stop at a stop sign, and one night had to be dragged out of bed while the ceiling of his bedroom was burning in a house fire, because he was afraid he would miss his job if he didn't get ample sleep.
+For example, he often asked why it was necessary to stop at a stop sign, and one night had to be dragged out of bed while the ceiling of his bedroom was burning in a house fire, because he was afraid he would be late for work if he did not get enough sleep.

 It also appeared that Weiher had not been alone in the trailer, and that Mathias had also been there.
-Mathias's tennis sneakers were in the trailer, and the C-rations had been opened with a P-38 can opener, with which only Mathias or Madruga would have been familiar from their military service.
+Mathias's tennis sneakers were in the trailer, and the C-rations had been opened with a P-38 can opener, with which only Mathias or Madruga were familiar from their military service.
 Mathias, his feet perhaps also swollen from frostbite, could have decided to put Weiher's shoes on instead if he had ventured outside.
 The sheets covering Weiher's body also suggested that one of the others had been there with him, as his gangrenous feet would have caused too much pain for him to pull them over his body himself.